microsoft/kernel-memory/docs/azure/architecture.md

 When you deploy Kernel Memory in Azure, you will incur costs associated with the resources it uses.

 {: .highlight }
-It's important to understand the cost of your Kernel Memory deployment in Azure.
-Azure resource usage is billed based on the resources you use.
+It's important to understand the costs of your Kernel Memory deployment in Azure, as Azure resource usage is billed based on the resources consumed.

 ### Microsoft Azure Estimate

-[Pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) was used for the following approximate estimate.
+The following approximate estimate was generated using the Azure Pricing Calculator.
+You can review the estimate for the proposed architecture on the [Azure Pricing Calculator](https://azure.com/e/798e07ec51a5483cb09630757f06318b).

 {: .highlight }
-While trying Kernel Memory on Azure you can minimize cost when you delete resource after usage.
-All aploaded data will be lost.
+To minimize costs while testing Kernel Memory on Azure, delete resources after use.
+Please note that all uploaded data will be lost upon deletion.

 | Service category      | Service type                   | Region            | Description                                                                                                                                                                                                                                                                                                                    | Estimated monthly cost |
 | --------------------- | ------------------------------ | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------- |